Experience Diamond Head (Le’ahi) crater hike in Oahu

 5. Take the cable car buses – these regular trolley buses plying through the Honolulu and Waikiki areas stop directly at the park entrance.
 You can book a day pass directly with the Waikiki trolley lines for trips to most attractions in the Honolulu area.

-There is a trail head marker past the restrooms that shares the history of Diamond Head and how it was used in the past to present day.
-The trails are paved and easy from the start and then change into gravel and sand when the trail starts uphill.
+There is a Diamond Head trail marker past the restrooms that shares the history of Diamond Head and how it was used in the past to present day.
+The trails are paved and easy to follow from the start and then change into gravel and sand when the trail starts uphill.
 It gets narrow at this point and traffic does get busy for both uphill and downhill climbers.

 Look out points at Diamond Head